Kitware/LidarView/LVCore/Utilities/Animation/README.md

 Instructions on how to generate LidarView animations with Python.

--   **temporal animations** are animations that depend on the data.
+-   **temporal animations** are animations that depend on the data flow.
 They increment the pipeline time at each step and require providing a trajectory input which is used to move the camera reference at each step.
 For this reason, the only supported animation mode is "Snap To Timesteps".
-THe script **example_temporal_animation.py** provides an exemple of how to use it.
+The script **example_temporal_animation.py** provides an exemple of how to use it.

 -   **non-temporal animations** are simpler animations, moving the camera but not updating the pipeline time.
+The camera moves in a "frozen" version of the data.
-It also works on non-temporal data.
+This kind of animation works on both data with and without timesteps.
 The script **example_non_temporal_animation.py** provides an example of how to use it.

-This file focuses on **temporal animations**.
+This README file focuses on **temporal animations**.
 Non-temporal animations make use of the same CameraPaths objects but require less work (hence understanding how temporal animations work should make it easy to use non-temporal ones).

 This file contains:
 - Software requirements (pyhon modules)